 When constant stress starts to impact the body adversely, the Qi flow of the person starts to slow down or stagnate.
 This is because the meridian developed a blockage resulting in mental and physical symptoms that include pain, headaches, tight muscles and tendons, IBS or irritable bowel syndrome, cold limbs, depression, and anger.
 The diagnosis of TCM practitioners for stressed out patients is usually Stagnation of Liver Qi, as it is the Liver system’s responsibility to allow QI to flow freely and smoothly.

 Stress treatment with acupuncture to resolve Liver Qi Stagnation is aimed at restoring the flow of stagnant Qi in your body.
 One of the most popular forms of acupuncture treatment for stress is the “Four Gates”, treatment.
 This procedure involves the needling of acupoints Liver 3 and Large Intestine 4.
 These pairs of bilateral points are located on the foot and hand.
 Extra acupoints that may require treatment in order to boost the therapy’s potency include points on the ear and hand.
 Usually, a feeling of extreme relaxation and sleepiness overcomes the patient during an acupuncture procedure which may take half an hour to a full hour to complete.

-Treatment for stress may involve a combination of Chinese herbs and acupuncture in New York.
+Treatment for stress may involve a combination of Chinese herbs and acupuncture in Orlando.
 This will be based on the needs of the patient and the style of treatment of the acupuncturist.
 Chinese Herbal Medicine may include the use of many varieties of herbs mixed into tonics or formulations to keep the mind calm.
 These prescriptions may be taken every day between sessions of acupuncture to boost the treatment’s effects.